-The contextual constraints generated from a shape grammar can be used by a hierarchical constraint process in analyzing shapes.
-Such a process constitutes a bottom-up, constraint-based parsing method which attempts to overcome the combinatorial explosion in searching for a parse of the shape implied by the segmentation strategy.

-Examples of the application of this hierarchical system to airplane recognition are described.
+Abstract - Shape models are developed as grammars which allow for the description of syntactic and semantic constraints between symbols of the grammer.
+These constraints are automatically generated from the grammar for all vocabulary symbols.
+The contextual constraints are exploited by a hierarchical constraint process in analyzing unknown shapes.
+Such a process constitutes a bottom-up constraint based parsing method which attempts to overcome the combinatorial explosion in searching for a parse of the shape implied by the segmentation strategy.
+Examples of the application of this system to airplane shape recognition are described.